Steckschwein/steckschwein.github.io/content/cpuramdecoder/index.md

 ```

 This way, we can assign memory areas as small as 16 byte, which comes in handy for IO devices.
 Additionally, the r/W pin and a custom pin "ROMOFF" are being decoded to provide some runtime controll over the memory mapping.
-Write accesses to the ROM-area $E000-$FFFF will always go to the unterlying RAM.
+Write accesses to the ROM-area $E000-$FFFF will always go to the underlying RAM.
 Is ROMOFF high, the ROM will be banked out, and the underlying RAM will be readable.
 ROMOFF is connected to bit 0 of the "Memory Mapping Control Latch", so writing a 1 into $0230 will bank out the ROM, writing a 0 will bank it back in.

 The memory mapping looks like this: